rust-lang/rfcs/text/0000-target-tier-policy.md

   "smoke tests".
 In particular, this requirement may apply if the target builds host tools, or if the tests in question provide substantial value via early detection of critical problems.
-- Building the target must not take substantially longer than other targets.
+- Building the target in CI must not take substantially longer than the current slowest target in CI.
+This requirement is subjective, to be evaluated by the infrastructure team, and will take the community importance of the target into account.
 - Tier 2 targets must support building on the existing targets used for CI infrastructure.
 In particular, new tier 2 targets must support cross-compiling, and must not require using the target as the host for